johnrnyquist/Swash/README.md

 ## Process Overview
 In Swash you will create entities.
-Entities aggregate components, which are like value objects.
-Neither of these make the decisions, that's done with systems that act on the components by way of nodes.
-You will define nodes, that describe a structure of an `Entity` instance.
-When you add an object to an `Engine`, the engine will see what nodes can be made from the entity.
+An `Entity` is an aggregate of components.
+A `Component` is like a object.
+Neither of these make the decisions, that's done in a `System` that acts on the components by way of nodes.
 Nodes hold references to components.
+You will define each `Node`, that describe the components from an entity that the system acts on.
+When you add an object to an `Engine`, the engine will see what nodes can be made from the entity based on its components.

 ## Example